 Paris Blues: African American Music and French Popular Culture, 1920-1960 by Andy Fry (2014)

 For the last several years or so, a new trend in some of the published studies on jazz focusing on historical way points has surfaced.
-While just some 15 years ago the usual way of opening, exploring and detecting a particular feature or trait of jazz music was to refer to the “classics,” both scholarly work on jazz, as well as the solid number of musicians’ memoirs and “autobiographies” and then to offer specific conclusions, the recent years have brought up a different approach to jazz historiography.
+While just some 15 years ago the usual way of opening, exploring and detecting a particular feature or trait of jazz music was to refer to the “classics,” both scholarly work on jazz, as well as the solid number of musicians’ memoirs and “autobiographies” and then to offer specific conclusions.
+The recent years have brought up a different approach to jazz historiography.

 The fresh start is basically supported by a modern way of looking at a) the seriousness or authenticity of the standard works, while b) the emphasis now on other sources, such as statistics, press coverage, discographies or even radio or TV footage that open new ways of experiencing and interpreting special parts in the history of jazz either in the USA or abroad.